Logo for Vitruvian Fitness of Wheat Ridge

 3. Speed.

 Using the speed example, at the beginning of a training block, ride your bike for 60 minutes as fast as you can and measure how far you went.
-At the end of the training block (say 6 weeks), ride exactly the same route as fast as you could and measure how far you went.
+At the end of the training block (say 6 weeks), ride exactly the same route as fast as you can and measure how far you went.
 If you went farther, you went faster.
 Because it was an hour long test (the threshold time constraint), your threshold output improved.

 You can use the same type of testing for RPE or FTP.
 Going faster at the same RPE is an improvement in LTHR.
 Generating more watts is an improvement in FTP.